-Under the experienced eye of owner/head-chef Luke Powell, the Souther Pride Smoker direct from Tennessee works magic with the highest quality meats.
+Under the experienced eye of owner/head-chef Luke Powell, the Southern Pride Smoker direct from Tennessee works magic with the highest quality meats.
 Smoking and curing these meats creates works of art that are waiting to dance on your tastebuds.
-LP’s Quality Meats also offers simple yet delicious share dishes as well an extensive drinks menu, tucked away in their quiet lane in the trendy suburb of Chippendale.
+LP’s Quality Meats is one of the top trendy restaurants in Sydney, also offering simple yet delicious share dishes as well an extensive drinks menu, tucked away in their quiet lane in the trendy suburb of Chippendale.

 Unit 1, 16 Chippen Street, Chippendale NSW 2008